 - Mentalization Based Treatment – It shows them how to recognize and understand their own emotions and those of others.
 BPD teens did not fully learn these skills in childhood.
 Thus, such therapy focuses on identifying emotions and learning appropriate responses.

-- Experiential Therapies – They are particularly powerful for teens with borderline personality disorder.
+- Experiential Therapies – They are particularly powerful borderline personality disorder in teens.
 These include art therapy, music therapy, Adventure Therapy, and Equine-Assisted Therapy.
 Such experience-based modalities help teens build self-esteem.